-Low-skilled immigrants tend to have high rates of labor force participation and employment when compared with similarly skilled native-born workers (Borjas 2016).
-Consequently, the population shares shown in figure 3 may give an incomplete characterization of the presence of the low-skilled, foreign-born workers in the effective U.S. labor supply.
+Low-skilled immigrants tend to have high rates of labor-force participation and employment when compared to similarly skilled native-born workers (Borjas, 2016).
+Consequently, the population shares in Figure 3 may give an incomplete characterization of the presence of the low-skilled foreign-born workers in effective U.S. labor supply.
 Figure 4 reports the shares of low-skilled immigrants in total hours worked, both using raw hours (left panel) and productivity-adjusted hours (right panel).
-The share of total hours worked by immigrants with 12 or fewer years of schooling rose from 5.2 percent in 1994 to 8.4 percent in 2007, before falling modestly to 8.0 percent in 2015.
-When expressed in PEUs, these shares are 3.6, 5.8, and 5.5 percent, respectively.
+The share of total hours worked by immigrants with 12 or fewer years of schooling rises from 5.2 percent in 1994 to 8.4 percent in 2007, before falling modestly to 8.0 percent in 2015.
+When expressed in productivity-equivalent units, these shares are 3.6 percent, 5.8 percent, and 5.5 percent, respectively.